Cather/Pound/Neihardt's special meals and individual menu items prepared with food from local Nebraska farmers and producers is the

 *Anyone with a 5–day or 7–day unlimited meal plan may bring a guest free of charge up to three times each semester.

-*The guest allowance is good for all meals except Holiday meals, Late Night Dining meals and grab 'n go locations.
-It is designed to include family, friends, faculty or other guests in your living and learning experience with UNL Housing.
+*The guest allowance is good for all meals except Holiday meals and grab 'n go locations.
+It is designed to include family, friends, faculty or other guests in your living and learning experience with University Housing.

 Ingredients and Nutritional Information